Best Air Fryers of 2022

-Models from Amazon, Beautiful by Drew Barrymore, Dreo, Gourmia, GoWise, and NuWave jockey for top spots in Consumer Reports' air fryer ratings
+Models from Chefman, Dash, Gourmia, and other brands jockey for top spots in Consumer Reports' air fryer ratings

 Crispy fries without all the oil?
-That’s the golden promise of air fryers, and it might explain why, in the U.S., the market for these appliances continues to grow 10 percent year over year.
-In fact, air fryers are predicted to progress at that rate for the next five years, according to research firm NPD Group.
-(So, no, it’s not too late to get on board.)
+That’s the golden promise of air fryers, and it might explain why, in the U.S., the market for these appliances continues to grow year over year.
+In fact, between now and 2027, MarketWatch predicts that the air fryer market will grow to be worth over $1.2 billion and have a compound annual growth rate of 7 percent.
+(So, no, it’s not too late to get onboard.)

 In the lab, we found that the models in our air fryer ratings turned out nicely cooked food, though staffers who sampled the results weren’t fooled into thinking they were deep-fried.
 “You can tell the difference,” says Larry Ciufo, the Consumer Reports test engineer who oversees air fryer testing.